MicrosoftDocs/biztalk-docs/biztalk/core/error-message-not-routed-to-batching-orchestration-encoding-type-not-determined.md

 ---
 description: "Learn more about: The message cannot be routed to the batching orchestration as the Encoding type could not be determined"
-title: "The message cannot be routed to the batching orchestration as the Encoding type could not be determined | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "The message cannot be routed to the batching orchestration as the Encoding type could not be determined" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 0d2ee38d-22c0-4fcf-bb68-b2ef00088c4c
-caps.latest.revision: 9
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # The message cannot be routed to the batching orchestration as the Encoding type could not be determined
 ## Details